lamonica-d/trajecto/draft.md

 - Anthony Maire^4^

 title: |
-  1. Fish behavioral response to spatiotemporal variations in river environmental conditions\
-  2. Fish behavioral response to thermal and hydraulic heterogeneity/variations within a large river section\
-  3. Fish behavioral response to environmental fluctuations in a large river (section)\
-  4. Patterns of fish behavioral responses to environmental fluctuations in a large river\
-  5. Classification of fish behavioral responses to environmental fluctuations in a large river
+  Classification of fish behavioral responses to environmental fluctuations in a large river
-  Propositions :\

 editor_options:
   markdown:
     wrap: 72